Key takeaways

 What is a Customer Credit Limit Policy?

-Think of your credit policy as a GPS for exposure, it sets the maximum you can safely allow each customer to owe before extra checks kick in.
-It differs from credit terms, which define when payment is due, and from dunning, which is a late stage follow up.
+It differs from credit terms, which define when payment is due, and from dunning, which is late stage follow up.
 A clear limit protects margins, stabilizes cash flow, and gives sales a safe envelope to grow within.

-Practical picture: It is 7 PM in Surat, a ₹25 lakh order lands from a customer already ₹15 lakh overdue, and sales wants approval.
+Practical picture: It is 7 PM in Surat.
+A ₹25 lakh order lands from a customer already ₹15 lakh overdue, and sales wants approval.
 A robust policy replaces guesswork with rules that everyone trusts.

 For foundational practices on setting customer credit limits, adapt the ideas to Indian realities, especially GST and MSME dynamics.